 Never leave a child unattended in the water.
-According to the CDC, 1 of 5 people who die from drowning are under the age of 14.
+According to the CDC, 1 in 5 people who die from drowning is under the age of 14.
 Always make sure a responsible adult is watching your child while they are playing in the water.
 If you are attending a gathering and there will be children there, make sure all the adults or at least several designated adults are attending the children.

 Make sure the adults who are watching the children are not consuming alcohol.
 Even small amounts of alcohol can slow response time.
 It’s a good idea to have designated supervisors as you would a designated driver if you were consuming alcohol out with friends.

-The importance of supervision isn’t only for large pools, even a small child in a splash pool could drown if they slip and get knocked unconscious.
+The importance of supervision isn’t only for large pools; even a small child in a splash pool could drown if they slip and get knocked unconscious.
 There have also been incidents of very young children falling asleep in pools and drowning because they don’t wake up in time, and their face ends up in the water.

 Make sure your children know that if there is no adult present, they can’t be in the water.
 Any amount of water that is large enough to cover the nose and mouth can be a drowning hazard for a child, and you should treat it as such.